| | Making money on a free lunch Donald

 Software Company might start to integrate your functionality into their

+Very Large Product.
+You are safer in a niche.
 With an open-source product, your software is immediately available to

 anyone who can find it.
 Although feedback from the development community